 A Zoning By-law Amendment is required to implement the Draft Plan of Subdivision for the West Phase, as the subject site's current zoning generally limits development to existing uses.
-Figure 10 shows the intended zoning approach for the West Phase zoning, which is similar to the requested zoning for the East Phase that is currently in process.
+Figure 10 shows the intended zoning approach for the West Phase zoning, similar to the East Phase zoning, and Appendix A contains the proposed zoning provisions for the site-specific zones.
+The proposed zoning and regulations remains the same as originally proposed in the December 2016 Planning Justification Report, except for changes to the schedule to reflect the revisions to the Draft Plan of Subdivision in terms of residential and park zones.

 The proposed zoning for the West Phase would:

 - 1. Refine the existing Environmental Protection (EP) Zone to match the boundaries of the proposed Nichol Drain corridor width and the woodlot and its buffer areas, per the supporting Secondary Plan studies; - 2.
-Rezone the land for the four park spaces, including the northern and southern neighbourhood parks as well as the two trailway park spaces, to an Open Space Recreation (OS) Zone; - 3.
-Rezone the land for the southern stormwater management facility to an Open Space Recreation (OS) Zone; - Rezone the perimeter portion of land along the western/northwestern boundary a Residential (R1C "A") Zone that would permit detached dwellings with a minimum of 10.9 metre wide lot frontages; - Rezone the land for the defined medium density residential blocks to a Residential (R3 "C") with site-specific permissions and provisions for street townhouses, cluster townhouses, and stacked townhouse; - 6.
-Rezone the land for the existing farmhouse block to a Residential (R6 "D") Zone with site-specific provisions that would allow a range of residential and non-residential uses within the block; - Rezone the land for the commercial block at Colborne and Beatty Line intersection to a Neighbourhood Commercial (C3 "E") Zone that would permit standalone commercial and community uses as well as a mixed commercial and residential development; and, - 8.
+Rezone the land for the five park blocks to an Open Space Recreation (OS) Zone; - 3.
+Rezone the land for the southern stormwater management facility to an Open Space Recreation (OS) Zone; - 4.
+Rezone the perimeter portion of land along the western/northwestern boundary to a Residential (R1C "A") Zone that would permit detached dwellings with a minimum of 10.9 metre wide lot frontages; - Rezone the land for the defined medium density residential blocks to a Residential (R3 "C") with site-specific permissions and provisions for street townhouses, cluster townhouses, and stacked townhouses; - 6.
+Rezone the land for the existing farmhouse block to a Residential (R6 "D") Zone with site-specific provisions that would allow a range of residential and non-residential uses within the block; - 7.
+Rezone the land for the commercial block at Colborne and Beatty Line intersection to a Neighbourhood Commercial (C3 "E") Zone that would permit standalone commercial and community uses as well as a mixed commercial and residential development; and, - 8.
 Rezone the remainder of the site for a Residential (R1C "B") Zone with site-specific permissions and provisions that establish a "flex" zone similar to the East Phase, which would permit a mixture of detached dwellings, semi-detached dwellings, and street townhouses.
 A principal difference for the West Phase zoning is the establishment of minimum residential density regulations for the R1C "B" Zone that applies to the majority of the West Phase.
 Recognizing the lot-less blocks proposed for the West Phase identify a unit range for each block, these minimum density regulations in the zoning will ensure that the County's target of 16 units per hectare across the Site will be achieved at a minimum, together with the expected conditions of draft approval.